Woman silhouette at sunset

 • Did their reaction shape your ability to speak about it again?

-• Whose approval — or disapproval — has influenced how openly you express your uncertainty?
+• Whose approval — or disapproval — has influenced how openly you express your uncertainty or decision?

 Women friends at picnic